 }

-The JWT from decrypting the JWE
+JWS extracted from the decrypted JWE

 eyJraWQiOiJjNjQzNjk5MC05YjMzLTRiZjEtYTI0Ny1kMTNlYjMwNDMyZjMiLCJhbGciOiJSUzI1NiJ9.eyJpc3MiOiJodHRwczovL29zc3EzLnJuZC5lc2lnbmxpdmUuY29tL3JzIiwiYXVkIjoiaHR0cHM6Ly9sb2NhbGhvc3Q6OTg5OS9lYy9pbml0IiwiTWluaVRva2VuIjp7InNpZCI6ImE0Y2E0Zjc3MGU4ZTZkMDg5ZjhmZjFiMmUxMmZlYTNiMTg3N2NjNzE0YzcyZGYzMmIyYWE0NmRjZTc0YmZkMzkiLCJsYW5nIjoiZW4iLCJjYWxsYmFja1VybCI6Imh0dHBzOi8vb3NzcTMucm5kLmVzaWdubGl2ZS5jb20vdHJhbnNhY3Rpb24vWDdhT1BQTldSQkQzb1l4ZGFyMjlaT1ZvRUtVPS9zaWduP2luaXRpYWxEb2N1bWVudElkPTI5Mzc0MWRiMzg4ZjQ1MGE1N2U4YTRjMWZmMzViZTg3ZjI3M2I1NDBhNDBmMGM5MCZzaWduZXJJZD1kOTNhdU1WUlNyOFImZG9jdW1lbnROYXZPcGVyYXRpb249bmV4dCIsIm90cCI6IjZiZWEzYmQzLWRmNTQtNDVlYy04ODZiLTYyMTM5ZTE2ZWZkOSIsImNvbnRlbnRzIjp7ImRvY05hbWUiOiJUZXN0X0RvY3VtZW50X0VtcHR5Iiwicm9sZUlkIjoibkt1dXgxNjNpQnNNIiwiZG9jSWQiOiIyOTM3NDFkYjM4OGY0NTBhNTdlOGE0YzFmZjM1YmU4N2YyNzNiNTQwYTQwZjBjOTAiLCJ0cmFuc0lkIjoiWDdhT1BQTldSQkQzb1l4ZGFyMjlaT1ZvRUtVPSIsInNpZ25hdHVyZVR5cGUiOiJQS0NTMSJ9fSwiZXhwIjoxNzQyMjQzODE3LCJpYXQiOjE3NDIyNDM1MTd9.aM54pCQ_RyEKIFxqzeY-KGvML7s-Z1Q7NXE-VqV1O1HuJU__KU_77bOEJuBw7bQbQPk_6sTSWrwPZ71V9QBxMT6KFu0zUGfTxMcN90x9gyYN1QMshQDhv8wUjvCk9KmIjLtMxaqGAPS0BD5xxpHt9a9B2D9aGhqAhqYMZx20GMlTjVLkyEi40IG5kU9s5UYSxbg9RgFGSV_55kK3B3vLQRiGV2qqAVSzmVCyB4lPKDQNViiOZyyweaaLx0Ri7d1AmYU5NTRV8DrtEcFbF4Uq-VxdWf6MZrFnlI9UFLdGcr89V4Q3zG2QPWtSftp5hyW0ldZvBD1Pt-JN_s-AItig6w